darkoperator/vscode-sysmon/README.md

 This extensions offers a series of snippets for helping in building a Microsofty Sysinternals Sysmon XML configuration.
 The extension is based on the 4.22 version of the Sysinternals Sysmon schema.
 It also provide automatic closing of element tags for the filter fields.

+## Usage

+Change the language to Sysmon on a existing XML file or use the extension ".smc".

 ### Snippets

 General snippets for the building of the initial structure of the configuration file.